preludeorg/test/tests/61da9575-5c7e-471a-a3d7-27db8c7eea38/README.md

 # SaaS test: GitHub

 > SaaS tests have preconditions which must be set before execution.
-These tests are not testing endpoint defenses but instead intended to trigger events you should observe in your backend SIEM or events dashboards.
+These tests do not test endpoint defenses but instead trigger events you should observe in your backend SIEM or events dashboards.

 Playwright is an open-source library for automating web browsers.
 It allows developers to write scripts in multiple languages, including Python, that can interact with web pages in a similar way as a human.
 On the security side, Playwright can be used to run a series of actions inside a Software as a Service (SaaS) provider to test if any defenses notice odd or suspicious behaviors.